How to Hang a Garden Gate

 How to Prepare for Garden Gate Installation

-To prepare for your garden gate installation, you must begin by making sure the gate frame is the right size.
-The gate frame should be 20mm wider than the gate to make room for expansion and contraction.
-This prevents any problems from occurring further down the line.
+To prepare for your garden gate installation, you should begin by making sure the gate frame is the right size.
+The frame should be 20mm wider than the actual gate to make room for expansion and contraction, in order to help prevent any problems from occurring further down the line.

-You should also use the spirit level to ensure that the posts where the gate is going to go are perfectly level.
+You should also use the spirit level to ensure that the posts where the gate is going to go are perfectly level, and it can also be a good idea to add a rebate or stopper on the gate to stop it swinging too far.

-Below is a guide on how to fit and install a garden gate:
+Below is a guide on how to fit and install a garden gate, which you can do as a DIY job or by hiring a local handyman:

 Step 1